 Willis Towers Watson Public Limited Company is a leading global advisory, broking and solutions company that helps clients around the world turn risk into a path for growth.
-We have more than 46,000 employees and service clients in more than 140 countries and territories.
+We have approximately 48,000 colleagues and service clients in more than 140 countries and markets.
 In this Proxy Statement, we refer to Willis Towers Watson as the "Company," "WTW," "we" and "our."